 Sugary drinks play a large role in the diets of young people.
-Sugary drinks are the most unhealthy food product marketed to children and are relentlessly and aggressively targeted toward them.
+Sugary drinks are the most unhealthy food product marketed to children and teens and are relentlessly and aggressively targeted toward them.
 Few beverages meet healthy nutrition standards and there is concern about the impact of sugary consumption on young people's overall nutrition and health.
 Food and beverage companies spent more to market sugary drinks to children and adolescents than they spent marketing any other food or beverage category to that group.
 Highly-caffeinated energy drinks also play a role in the diet of young people; however these are products youth under 18 should never consume.
 Energy drink marketing is designed to appeal to youth and reaches youth in many ways beyond traditional marketing.

-The Rudd Center analyzed nearly 600 products from 14 companies that contain added sugar - full-calorie soda, energy drinks, fruit drinks, flavored water, sports drinks, and iced teas.
-In addition, researchers assessed diet energy drinks and diet children's fruit drinks.
-Together these products comprise 91 percent of sugary drink and energy drink product sales.
-Coca-Cola, PepsiCo, Dr Pepper Snapple Group, and Kraft Foods produced two-thirds of the products in the analysis.
+The Rudd Center analyzed 914 products from 47 different companies that contain added sugar - full-calorie soda, energy drinks, fruit drinks, flavored water, sports drinks, and iced teas.
+In addition, researchers assessed zero-calorie energy drinks and children's fruit drinks.
+Together these products comprise 92 percent of sugary drink and energy drink product sales.
+Coca-Cola, PepsiCo, Dr Pepper Snapple Group, Monster Beverage Corporation and Kraft Foods produced nearly one-half of the products in the analysis.

 How did you assess all the ways that companies market to children?

-We utilized syndicated data when available, including data from Nielsen, comScore, Arbitron, and Symphony IRI, and implemented studies to quantify the extent of these marketing practices.
-In addition, we conducted content analyses of the different forms of marketing to assess target audiences, messages, and techniques presented in the advertisements.
+We utilized syndicated data when available, including data from Nielsen, comScore, and IRI, and implemented analyses to quantify the extent of these marketing practices.
+In addition, we examined the different forms of marketing and targeting techniques presented in the advertisements.
 The methods are described in full detail in the report.

-Does this study assess sugary drinks on nutrition or marketing?
+Does this study assess sugary and energy drinks on nutrition or marketing?

 Both.
-This research assesses the nutritional quality of sugary drinks and documents the exposure and content of sugary drink advertising to children.
+This research assesses the nutritional quality of sugary drinks and energy drinks and the exposure and content of sugary drink and energy drink advertising to youth.

-Isn't it obvious that sugary drink companies market to children?
+Isn't it obvious that sugary drink and energy companies market to children and teens?
 Why is this news?

 Aren't fruit drinks healthy (or at least healthier than regular soda)?

-Fruit drinks often contain nearly as many calories as soda and 10% or less juice, meaning that most of the sugar they contain is added sugar.
-Even smaller products contain excessive added sugar: just one 6-ounce Capri Sun pouch provides 107% of the added sugar a 4-year-old should have in a whole day.
-Many fruit drinks, including child fruit drinks such as Kool-Aid Jammers, are just as calorie dense as regular soda.
+Fruit drinks often contain nearly as many calories as soda and 10% or less juice, meaning that nearly all of the sugar they contain is added sugar.
+Even smaller products contain excessive added sugar: just one 6-ounce Capri Sun fruit drink pouch provides 107% of the added sugar a 4-year-old should have in a whole day.
+Many fruit drinks are just as calorie dense as regular soda.
 Some children’s drinks, including Welch’s Chillers and two varieties of Hawaiian Punch, even have more sugar per ounce than Coca-Cola.
 Also, children’s fruit drinks often feature nutrition-related messages and ingredient claims on packaging that might make them seem healthier than regular soda, when in fact they are not.

 Don't kids need Gatorade or Powerade after sports practices and games?